pandaninjas/keyoxide-web-mirror/content/about.md

 The idea is simple: you will most likely not know the lead developer, so why should you trust his website [https://keyoxide.org](https://keyoxide.org)?
 By making the Keyoxide website selfhostable, you could put it yourself on your own server, or ask a friend to put it on theirs.

-(By the way, you can trust me!
-But that is obviously not the point here)

 Ultimately, any Keyoxide website/instance is potentially compromised and any identity verification should be performed locally to get the most trustworthy results.

 ### Funding and the flow of money